Utah Board of Pardons & Parole

 - release to a program outside of the prison such as rehabilitation programs, state hospital, work release, or residential center; and

 A victim must submit a written request to be notified of release.
-The request should be sent to the Department of Corrections, Institutional Records Unit Supervisor, P.O.
-Box 250, Draper, Utah 84020.
-This request must include the offender’s name, victim’s current mailing address, and the telephone number of a person who can be reached, in case of an emergency.
+The Utah Department of Corrections website is located at https://corrections.utah.gov.
+You will likely be asked to provide the offender’s name, victim’s current mailing address, and the telephone number of a person who can be reached, in case of an emergency.
 Address changes and contact information must be provided to the Department of Corrections.

 Parole is a conditional release from prison to supervision in the community before final expiration of sentence.
 A parole agent is assigned to the offender by the Department of Corrections.
 The offender must follow the conditions of parole to remain in the community.
 The Board will set conditions designed to help the offender in overcoming factors contributing to the offender’s criminal behavior and to provide protection to the victim and society.
 These factors may include inpatient drug and alcohol therapy, sex offender or mental health therapy, completion of a halfway house program, a “no alcohol” condition, intensive supervision Parole (ISP), electronic monitoring (EM), restitution, or any other conditions the Board deems appropriate.
 (See Parole Agreement)